Introduction

 You’re probably already familiar with your learner’s quirks.
 Maybe they expect—or demand—walks after dinner by waiting at the door, or they wake you up at 5 AM for sleepy cuddles.

-Maybe you know that saying PARK will get your learner overexcited, so you’ve started spelling P-A-R-K out loud instead.
-They already recognize the words you speak the most.
-These are the words you’ll likely start with for button teaching.
+Maybe you know that saying BALL will get your learner overexcited, so you’ve started spelling B-A-L-L out loud instead.
+They probably recognize more words than you realize!

 Armed with this knowledge:

-Step 2: Involve others in speaking regularly to your learner
+Step 2: Talk to your learner throughout the day

-While you might speak the most to your learner, try to get everyone else to participate too.
 Why do we do this?
 Our learners are like babies before the babbling stage.
-They’re absorbing word sounds and combinations.
+They’re absorbing everything in their environment and making connections between sounds and experiences all the time.

-• Engage your learner!
-For example: “Do you want to go OUTSIDE?
-Let’s go OUTSIDE.
-We go OUTSIDE?
-Yes, OUTSIDE.”
+- Engage your learner!
+For example: “Do you want to PLAY?
+Let’s go PLAY.
+We PLAY?
+Yes, PLAY.”

-Guide tip 2: Speaking to Your Learner.
-Here, Joelle Andres (Bastian’s Mom) shows us the best ways to talk to our learner and why it’s best to keep things simple and clear when using language to interact and respond to our animals.
+Guide Tip: Speaking to Your Learner.
+Here, Joelle Andres (Bastian’s Mom) shows us the best ways to talk to our learner and why it’s best to keep things simple and clear when using language to interact and respond to our animals. @bastianandbrews

 Follow up with the object, action, or event word in a timely manner.
 If you say “Let’s go OUTSIDE,” try to not let too much time pass before you head out the door.
 This helps your learner associate the word with a specific object or event.